London Borough of Enfield: Enfield today

 The borough's Civic Centre is in Silver Street, Enfield Town, and is home to the council.
 Enfield Town is also home to the local credit union, North London Credit Union.

 In 2007, Enfield Town centre completed a major redevelopment project under the name PalaceXchange while retaining the Palace Gardens Shopping Centre.
 An extension was added to the existing retail area with many new shops, and a second multi-storey car park was built along with a new road layout.

 A major redevelopment of Edmonton Green including the shopping centre, and adjacent municipal housing over a wide area, started in 1999.
 This is still on-going, and provides new housing, health facilities, a new leisure centre, a supermarket, and many other civic features.

 Many local activities are located around the A10 road, on the sites of former industrial enterprises, which has a number of large retail outlets and a large multiplex Cineworld cinema.
-The cinema also hosts Jubilee Church on a Sunday morning; whilst cinemagoers continue to watch films in the other screens, a charismatic church which draws its worshippers from a wide area, hiring several auditoria for worship.
+The cinema also hosts Jubilee Church on a Sunday morning; whilst cinemagoers continue to watch films in the other screens, a charismatic church which draws its worshippers from a wide area.

 The western part of Enfield is largely residential, with shopping centres in Southgate, Palmers Green and Cockfosters.

 Parts of Enfield experienced rioting in August 2011, in which a private car and a van were set alight and completely destroyed, a police car vandalised (smashed windows) and a number of shops in Enfield Town Centre as well as others in the Enfield Retail Park being broken into and looted.
 The Sony Distribution Centre in the Innova Business Park, near Waltham Cross, was burnt to the ground.
 In September 2012, a year after the attack, a rebuilt Sony Distribution Centre was opened by the prime minister, David Cameron.